toslr/OL_mrcnn/docs/index.rst

 Full pipeline
 -------------

 - In this setup, we run a first model to crop and classify objects in the images.
-Then we run a second model on the cropped images to get a refined mask.
+Then we run a second model on the cropped images to get a refined mask, so that the noise around the cell is erased in the cropped image.

 - In the ``model_pipeline.ipynb`` notebook, configure the following parameters: